 - The APVMA implements new registration and label requirements to regulate spray drift risk.

 - New Amendments to the Agvet Code allow the APVMA to streamline a number of regulatory processes, including label approval.

 - The APVMA celebrates its 20th anniversary.

 - The Agricultural and Veterinary Chemicals Legislation Amendment Act 2013 receives Royal Assent (Act No. 125 of 2013).

 - Legislation comes into effect stating that a product name no longer has to be the same as the name on the product container label and multiple labels can be approved for one product.

-- The Federal Court decides that the APVMA is obligated to protect confidential commercial information (CCI) about a reference product when assessing product registration applications on a case by case basis.
+- The Federal Court decides the APVMA is obligated to protect confidential commercial information (CCI) about a reference product when assessing product registration applications on a case-by-case basis.

-- Australian Government seeks to decentralise public services, announcing that the APVMA will relocate operations to Armidale in regional NSW.
+- The Australian Government seeks to decentralise public services, announcing the APVMA will relocate operations to Armidale in regional NSW.

 - The Armidale business operating model, including an Armidale organisational structure is finalised.

 - 102 Taylor Street and 91 Beardy Street are named as the site for the APVMA’s permanent office in Armidale NSW.